 Usually, it’s the high profile podcasts which publish both transcriptions and show notes with each episode.
 But transcriptions are becoming more widespread, especially due to the discussion around accessibility.
 If your budget doesn’t allow for transcribing at this time, simply focus on creating great SEO-friendly show notes.

 It’s also worth mentioning that some platforms, like YouTube, are already providing automatic transcripts.
 Spotify is introducing this feature as well.

 How We Can Help

 At East Coast Studio, we can streamline your entire podcast workflow.
 Simply upload your recorded audio to us, and receive back quality show notes, audiograms, transcriptions, and more.
 We can even upload and publish your podcast episodes, making your podcasting life easy!
-Book a call with us today.
+Book a no-pressure call with us today.